-Additionally, when you use Kiopi’s social media content scheduler, you can distribute content across multiple social media platforms.
+As one of the best social media schedulers, Kiopi’s social media content scheduler allows you to distribute content across multiple social media platforms.
 Post to Facebook, post to Instagram, post on LinkedIn, or even tweet to Twitter all with the click of a button using Kiopi.

 If you consistently participate in social chats, you increase the chances of increasing your brand recognition, getting attention from different groups, and driving qualified leads to your company website.

 Make sure that you add your website URL to every business profile you have.
 This way when a potential customer wants to learn more about your business, they can do so with a simple click.

 Online lead generation is such a critical part of social media advertising that many social media sites offer ad formats specifically to increase leads.